 Jasmine tea has a delicate, subtle flavor profile that can be overwhelmed by adding sugar or honey.
 Most producers of jasmine tea recommend avoiding adding sweeteners to jasmine tea to avoid altering the flavor profile.

 Jasmine tea features powerful flavors and a high acidic content, which can irritate the stomach lining.
 To avoid this side effect, avoid drinking jasmine tea on an empty stomach and limit consumption if you feel pain.
+Always make sure to purchase organic tea or high quality tea to avoid stomach irritationt hat can be caused by harmful chemicals and pesticides.

 Tea is one of the most popular natural remedies when it comes to promoting healthy organs and a healthy lifestyle.
 Drinking jasmine tea can help you toast to good health by preventing illnesses, increasing relaxation and regulating overall health.